NovatecConsulting/blog-junit5-test-lifecycle/README.md

 AfterAllCallback
 ```

-This is exactly what we would expect from the extension points.
+This is exactly the behaviour I would expect.

 It gets a little bit more interesting when we use our extension on a
 single test method, instead of the whole class.
 When we do this, we